Use repeated containers to generate layouts from data

 - In the Text field, press

-=on your keyboard to open the formula bar. - In the formula bar, set the Input type to Source column, and select the Park column from the input table.
+=on your keyboard to open the formula bar. - In the formula bar, set the Input type to Source column, and select the Full Name column from the input table.

-Each card now displays the name of the park associated with that row.
+Each card now displays the name of the employee associated with that row.

 Configure the image element: